jackieyao0114/WarpX/Docs/source/running_cpp/parameters.rst

     Note that the current implementation of the parser for external B-field does not work with RZ and the code will abort with an error message.
-    Note that the implementation of the parser for external B-field does not work with LLG and the code will abort with an error message
+    Note that the implementation of the parser for external B-field does not work with USE_LLG=TRUE and the code will abort with an error message

 * ``warpx.E_ext_grid_init_style`` (string) optional (default is "default") This parameter determines the type of initialization for the external